 Arbitrary Remote Code Execution

 While arbitrary code injection requires more resources than other kinds of cyberattacks, injecting code into a website or app can have nefarious consequences to the users’ privacy and data.
-Arbitrary remote code execution makes use of any attack surface and sends a piece of PHP code to the remote execution environment which, without proper security will run as if it were from the user, opening remote backdoors for attackers to gain access to the target environment.
+Arbitrary remote code execution makes use of any attack surface.
+It sends a piece of PHP code to the remote execution environment.
+Without proper security, it will run as if it were from the user, opening remote backdoors for attackers to gain access to the target environment.
 This type of attack can compromise nonSQL databases, but headless CMS can prevent this type of attack by tightening the security rules in the hosting environment.

 Cross-Site Scripting (XSS)

-This type of CMS vulnerability exploits the client environment within the browser which allows an attacker to inject arbitrary code onto the target’s instance and environment.
+This type of CMS vulnerability exploits the client environment within the browser, which allows an attacker to inject arbitrary code into the target’s instance and environment.
 This attack occurs on the client side, which means that it can compromise sensitive user data and allow for manipulation of the databases and stored variables.
 Traditional CMS platforms like Drupal and WordPress are particularly vulnerable to XSS vulnerabilities due to their heavier use of client-side environments.
 Headless CMSs that leverage server-side rendering mitigate potential XSS attacks.
-Server-side rendering protects the databases, so that if they manage to gain access to the client server, the rest of the information that wasn't queried should be safe.
+Server-side rendering protects the databases so that if they manage to gain access to the client-server, the rest of the information that wasn't queried should be safe.

 File Inclusion Exploitation

 File inclusion vulnerabilities are often found in poorly coded sites.
-This kind of vulnerability occurs when a site allows users to input or upload files to the server and the PHP code does not validate the input resulting in malicious files being delivered to the server.
-In file inclusion exploits, users can gain access to sensitive data when the servers are misconfigured or the user has high privileges.
-A headless CMS can mitigate this vulnerability by restricting permission to upload files to the website and keep a whitelist of allowable file types to prevent malicious files from entering into the server.
+This kind of vulnerability occurs when a site allows users to input or upload files to the server.
+The PHP code does not validate the input resulting in malicious files being delivered to the server.
+In file inclusion exploits, users can gain access to sensitive data when the servers are misconfigured, or the user has high privileges.
+A headless CMS can mitigate this vulnerability by restricting permission to upload files to the website and keeping a whitelist of allowable file types to prevent malicious files from entering into the server.

-- When choosing a CMS, choose one where the vendors handle maintenance and updates, that way you will mitigate the risks of not updating.
+- Choose a vendor that handles maintenance and updates for you to mitigate the risks of not updating.

 - Perform regular database backups.